-- Add three eggs to the chocolate mixture and whisk until just combined.
-Add the remaining two eggs and whisk until just combined.
+- Add eggs one at a time to the chocolate mixture and whisk until combined .
 Stir in the vanilla.

-- Fold the dry ingredients into the wet ingredients until there is just a trace of the flour mixture still visible.
-Be careful not to over mix.
+- Fold the dry ingredients into the wet ingredients until just barely combined, don’t over mix.

 - Pour half of the brownie mixture into the pan and smooth the top with a spatula.
-Drizzle the dulce de leche over the brownie layer avoiding the edges.
-Use an offset spatula to spread the dulce de leche evenly across the brownie layer.
-Scoop the rest of the brownie batter over the caramel layer smoothing with a spatula.
+Drizzle the dulce de leche over the brownie layer, don’t get too close to the edges.
+Spread it evenly across the brownie layer.
+Scoop the rest of the brownie batter over the caramel layer smoothing it with a spatula.